SigNoz/signoz.io/docs/userguide/query-builder.md

 ### Example

-Suppose you want to filter logs logs from a specific service with a particular severity level.
+Suppose you want to filter logs from a specific service with a particular severity level.
 You can achieve this using the following filters:
 - selecting the service name. `service.name = demo-app`
 - selecting the severity text, `severity_text = DEBUG`